kovidgoyal/kitty/docs/overview.rst

 (I like to store configuration in source control).

 The code in |kitty| is designed to be simple, modular and hackable.
-It is written in a mix of C (for performance sensitive parts) and Python (for easy hackability of the UI).
+It is written in a mix of C (for performance sensitive parts), Python (for easy extensibility and flexibility of the UI) and Go (for the command line :term:`kittens`).
 It does not depend on any large and complex UI toolkit, using only OpenGL for rendering everything.

 Finally, |kitty| is designed from the ground up to support all modern terminal